Mount Target is in a Failed State

 If necessary, mount the file systems again.

-If the replacement mount target uses exactly the same IP address and export paths, mounted instances reconnect automatically.
+If a replacement mount target uses exactly the same IP address and export paths as previously existed in the deleted mount target, mounted instances reconnect automatically.

-- After the new mount target has been created and its associated file systems have been mounted, ensure that sufficient unallocated IP addresses remain available in the subnet.
+- To prevent a recurrence of this issue, ensure that sufficient unallocated IP addresses remain available in the subnet.